ESPnet2¶

 To use SSLRs in your task, you need to make several modifications.

-upstream: hubert_large_ll60k # Note: If the upstream is changed, please change the input_size in the preencoder.
+frontendandpreencoder.
+TakingHuBERTas an example: Theupstreamname can be whatever supported in S3PRL.multilayer-feature=Truemeans the final representation is a weighted-sum of all layers’ hidden states from SSLR model.frontend: s3prl frontend_conf: frontend_conf: upstream: hubert_large_ll60k # Note: If the upstream is changed, please change the input_size in the preencoder. download_dir: ./hub multilayer_feature: True

-Here the preencoder is to reduce the input dimension to the encoder, to reduce the memory cost.
-The input_size depends on the upstream model, while the output_size can be set to any values.
+preencoderis to reduce the input dimension to the encoder, to reduce the memory cost.
+Theinput_sizedepends on the upstream model, while theoutput_sizecan be set to any values.preencoder: linear preencoder_conf: input_size: 1024 # Note: If the upstream is changed, please change this value accordingly. output_size: 80

 ESPnet supports streaming Transformer/Conformer ASR with blockwise synchronous beam search.